Purpose of RFP

 Terminal 2 Ticketing Lobby: Four walls, each 28' W x 28' H

 Rotating exhibits will be coordinated by Arts@MSP staff solely or in cooperation with Artists or Organizations as appropriate.
 The extent of another organization’s involvement will vary depending on the exhibit or the partnership agreement.
 Partnering organizations may assist with any aspect of exhibition coordination up to and including assuming full responsibility for caring, handling, transporting, installing, and removing exhibit items and displays.

-Exhibits will be subject to specific design and curatorial criteria.
 Interpretive signs with relevant information about exhibited items shall be included in all exhibits and will be subject to approval by Arts@MSP staff.
-Arts@MSP staff will monitor the design, curation, installation, and maintenance of exhibits to insure quality standards are met.
+Arts@MSP staff will monitor the design, curation, installation, and maintenance of exhibits to ensure quality standards are met.
 The Arts and Culture Steering Committee and MAC staff will be involved in the coordination and design process as needed.